-The molecular signaling pathway of the Wingless-related integration site (Wnt) is responsible for regulating not only embryonic development but also the normal physiological processes of adults, such as cell proliferation, differentiation, and homeostasis.^{1, 2} There are two types of Wnt signal transduction pathways: canonical and non-canonical.
-The canonical pathway, also known as the Wnt/ β -catenin signaling pathway, is responsible for modulating cell proliferation and survival,
+The molecular signaling pathway of the Wingless-related integration site (Wnt) is responsible for regulating not only embryonic development but also the normal physiological processes of adults, such as cell proliferation, differentiation, and homeostasis.
+There are two types of Wnt signal transduction pathways: canonical and non-canonical.
+The canonical pathway, also known as the Wnt/ β -catenin signaling pathway, is responsible for modulating cell proliferation and survival, while the non-canonical pathway enhances cell migration.
+Wnt signaling contributes to the metabolism of various organs including the intestine.

-Copyright: ©Iranian Journal of Medical Sciences.
-This is an open-access article distributed under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International License.
-This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, and only so long as attribution is given to the creator.
-The license allows for commercial use. while the non-canonical pathway enhances cell migration.2 Wnt signaling contributes to the metabolism of various organs including the intestine.
 Upon activation, Wnt maintains tissue homeostasis by regulating the turnover of stem cells and adult cells located at the bottom of the intestinal crypts.
-However, abnormal activation of Wnt signaling is associated with colorectal cancer (CRC) progression.1 β -catenin gene mutations cause CRC, in addition to mutations in the adenomatous polyposis coli (APC) gene, accounting for 80% of CRC incidence.3
+However, abnormal activation of Wnt signaling is associated with colorectal cancer (CRC) progression.
+1 β -catenin gene mutations cause CRC, in addition to mutations in the adenomatous polyposis coli (APC) gene, accounting for 80% of CRC incidence.
+3

 The signaling pathway of Wnt/β-catenin begins when the Wnt protein binds to a complex receptor comprising low-density lipoprotein receptor-related proteins (LRP)-5 or LRP-6 and 10 members of the Frizzled (FZD) family of proteins.
-This binding activates the Dishevelled (Dvl) cytoplasmic protein, which further inhibits glycogen synthase kinase 3B (GSK3B).
-Consequently, β-catenin translocates into the nucleus and initiates target gene transcription by binding to the transcription factor, namely T-cell factor/lymph enhancer factor 1 (TCF/ LEF).4 Conversely, GSK3β, together with Axin and APC (known as the destruction complex), phosphorylates three residues (Thr41, Ser37, and Ser33) of β-catenin in the absence of Wnt ligands.^{3, 4} β-catenin phosphorylation is also carried out by casein kinase 1 (CK1) at the Ser45 residue.3 This series of β-catenin phosphorylation ultimately leads to β-catenin ubiquitination and degradation via the proteasome pathway.5 In human cancers including CRC, the inhibition of β-catenin phosphorylation allows cells to proliferate continuously.6 Therefore, targeting the Wnt/β-catenin signaling pathway, either at the level of the β -catenin destruction complex or the nuclear/transcription factor complexes, holds versatile therapeutic potentials for CRC treatment.3,4
+This binding activates the Dishevelled (DvI) cytoplasmic protein, which further inhibits glycogen synthase kinase 3ß (GSK3ß).
+Consequently, B-catenin translocates into the nucleus and initiates target gene transcription by binding to the transcription factor, namely T-cell factor/lymph enhancer factor 1 (TCF/ LEF).4 Conversely, GSK3β, together with Axin and APC (known as the destruction complex), phosphorylates three residues (Thr41, Ser37, and Ser33) of β-catenin in the absence of Wnt ligands.3, 4 β-catenin phosphorylation is also carried out by casein kinase 1 (CK1) at the Ser45 residue.3 This series of β-catenin phosphorylation ultimately leads to β-catenin ubiquitination and degradation via the proteasome pathway.5 In human cancers including CRC, the inhibition of B-catenin phosphorylation allows cells to proliferate continuously.6 Therefore, targeting the Wnt/β-catenin signaling pathway, either at the level of the β -catenin destruction complex or the nuclear/transcription factor complexes. holds versatile therapeutic potentials for CRC treatment.3,4

-Beyond its function as a transcription factor in Wnt signaling, β-catenin also localizes at the centrosomes, actively promoting mitotic progression and cell proliferation.7 The centrosome plays a pivotal role in organizing microtubule cytoskeleton. β-catenin. the during both interphase and mitosis, localizes at centrosomes to ensure the accurate disjunction of centrosomes and the formation of bipolar spindles.8 NIMA-related kinase 2 (Nek2) is the main regulator of β-catenin at centrosomes and the β-catenin phosphorylation is independent of GSK3^β.
-The phosphorylation of β-catenin by Nek2 results in its stabilization at the centrosome, constituting a mechanism for centrosome segregation by retaining β -catenin during mitosis instead of removing it.
-Despite this insight, the specific role of β -catenin in promoting centrosome segregation and the function of the phosphorylated, stabilized pool of β -catenin at centrosomes remain unclear.9 Moreover, it is yet to be determined whether Nek2 phosphorylation primarily shields β -catenin from destabilizing phosphorylation by GSK3 β or if the Nek2 phosphorylation sites directly contribute to β -catenin's functional role at centrosomes.10
+Beyond its function as a transcription factor in Wnt signaling, β-catenin also localizes at the centrosomes, actively promoting mitotic progression and cell proliferation.7 centrosome plays a pivotal role in organizing microtubule cytoskeleton. β-catenin, during both interphase and mitosis, localizes at centrosomes to ensure the accurate disjunction of centrosomes and the formation of bipolar spindles.8 NIMA-related kinase 2 (Nek2) is the main regulator of β-catenin at centrosomes and the β-catenin phosphorylation is independent of GSK3\(\beta\).
+The phosphorylation of β-catenin by Nek2 results in its stabilization at the centrosome, constituting a mechanism for centrosome segregation by retaining β-catenin during mitosis instead of removing it.
+Despite this insight, the specific role of $\beta\text{-catenin}$ in promoting centrosome segregation and the function of the phosphorylated, stabilized pool of $\beta\text{-catenin}$ at centrosomes remain unclear.
+Moreover, it is yet to be determined whether Nek2 phosphorylation primarily shields $\beta\text{-catenin}$ from destabilizing phosphorylation by GSK3 β or if the Nek2 phosphorylation sites directly contribute to $\beta\text{-catenin}$'s functional role at centrosomes.
+10